gosling-lang/gosling-docs/Tutorial_multi_views.md

 ## Link Multiple Views
 We need to link the overview and the two detailed views.
 We `overlay` two `brush` objects to the overview, and link the two `brush` objects to the two detailed views using `linkingId` (i.e., "detail-1", "detail-2").
-To help users , we assing same color to the `brush` of the overview and the `background` of the correspoindg detailed view.
+To help users visually link the brush objects and the detailed views, we assign the same color to the `brush` of the overview and the `background` of the corresponding detailed view.

 **Overview**
 ```diff